CALL CREDIT SPREADS

 Sell a call strike @ $330 22JAN21 and buy a call strike @ $335 22JAN21 to net $43 in premium

-A) If the stock stays below $330 at expiration then you net the $43 in premium and both option legs co-expire worthless with 100% premium capture
+A) If the stock stays below $330 at expiration: You realize the $43 in premium and both option legs co-expire worthless with 100% premium capture

-B) If the stock trades above $330 then you begin losing money but the $335 strike leg caps any losses above $335.
+B) If the stock trades above $330 but below $335: You begin losing money but the $335 strike leg caps any losses above $335.
 If the stock falls between your strike width at ~$332 at a loss of $2 per share less the premium received of $0.43 per share will be your realized loss ($200 - $43 = $157 loss per contract).

-C) If the stock trades above the call protection leg of $335, losses are now capped at your strike width of $5 per share.
+C) If the stock trades above $335: losses are capped at your strike width of $5 per share.
 If you were assigned at $330, you would then exercise your $335 strike option and buy shares at $335 to cap losses at $5 per share less premium received of $43 resulting in a max loss of $457.
 Even if the stock was to rise to infinity, you have the right to buy shares at $335 so any losses above $335 are prevented.

 Closing Call Credit Spreads:

 Although call credit spreads can co-expire worthless to capture 100% of the premium, managing winning trades may be necessary.
-Reversing the process via buying-to-close the option leg that was sold-to-open and then selling-to-close the put protection leg that was bought-to-open.
-This will allow you to close trades early in the option life cycle and realize gains.
+Reversing the process via buying-to-close the lower strike option leg that was sold-to-open and then selling-to-close the higher strike put protection leg that was bought-to-open.
+This will allow you to close trades early in the option lifecycle and realize gains.